Remedial Planning Tool NSW

 Urgent risk, active ingress, falling hazards, service failure, structural concern, authority sensitivity and public exposure can all push a matter toward make-safe or consultant-led review.
 Localised, well-understood issues with clear scope may be closer to quote-ready, while recurring or widespread issues often justify investigation first.

-- Make-safe urgency can override all other planning considerations.
+- Make-safe urgency can override ordinary planning sequencing.

-- Recurring leaks, cracking or façade issues often need root-cause investigation before pricing the remedial scope properly.
+- Recurring leaks, cracking or façade issues often need root-cause investigation before remedial scope pricing.

 - Compliance-sensitive issues can require more structured next steps than a standard repair request.

-- Building remedial and civil remedial issues often require different sequencing even when they appear related.
+- Building remedial and civil remedial issues often require different sequencing even where they appear related.

 Frequently Asked Questions